cardiology-gen-ai/data-etl/mddocs/Cardiomyopathies_2023.md

 have been diagnosed before 1 year of age.
 Disease-specific risk factors for SCD are currently an area of debate, and may include the degree of LV hypertrophy, prolonged QTc interval, ECG risk score for HCM, [771]

+*7.6.1.4.
+Management*
+Specific treatment strategies, including enzyme replacement or pharmacological chaperone, have limited efficacy in advanced cases with irreversible organ damage, so early initiation appears to be import-­ ant.
+Enzyme replacement therapy is indicated in all symptomatic

 and the HCM Risk-Kids score >6%.
 [81][,][826]